kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    :align: center
    :alt: Deleting a branch after a pull request.

-   Deleting a branch after a pull request.
+   Deleting a branch after a pull request

 When the pull request is merged, navigate to the page of the pull request on the parent repository